What is an Encounter Form? 12 Examples of Superbills

 What is an Encounter Form or Superbill?

 Encounter forms, also known as superbills, are medical forms that document a patient’s visit using codes for diagnoses, procedures, and services rendered.
-These codes allow for accurate billing and payment processing in clinics, hospitals, and private practices.
+These codes allow accurate billing and payment processing in clinics, hospitals, and private practices.

 Encounter forms are a key aspect of health care, central to client wellbeing, treatment planning, and accurate billing.